learn-compsci/mathematical-techniques/content/draft/Assignment 1/Assignment 1.md

 	2. ...
 	3. ...
 	4. ...
+	5. ...
-	5. $\bot$
+	6. $\bot$
 2.  $\neg has\_gap(1, 1)$ \[Proof by contradiction rule]
 3. $\exists a \in \mathbb{Z}, \exists b \in \mathbb{Z} \ [\neg has\_gap(1,1)]$ \[Existential generalisation on lines 1 and 2]

 Fill in the remaining portion of the proof in the middle.
-(You may need more than 3 lines, that is ok.)
+You may need more than 4 lines, that is okay, in which case the $\bot$ line should be shifted accordingly.
+For example if you used 8 lines in your proof after line 1.1, then $\bot$ should be on on line 1.10.

+We recommend doing the proof step by step following the rules laid out in [[Unit 1#Allowable Rules of Deductions/Inferences]] in case you unsure about which steps are and not allowed.

 ---